Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/04-branch-switches.md

 ## Management Access (SVI Configuration)

-Branch switches are managed using a Switch Virtual Interface (SVI) within their local VLAN.
+- Branch switches are managed using a Switch Virtual Interface (SVI) within their local VLAN.

-As each branch operates with a single VLAN, the management IP is assigned within the same subnet as the connected end devices.
+- As each branch operates with a single VLAN, the management IP is assigned within the same subnet as the connected end devices.
 This allows the switch to be accessed remotely via SSH.

-The default gateway is set to the branch router, which provides connectivity to the wider enterprise network.
+- The default gateway is set to the branch router, which provides connectivity to the wider enterprise network.
+- Management traffic is carried in-band within the local VLAN, allowing the switch to be reachable from the wider enterprise network via the branch router.

 ---